top of page

 Bio

 Sandra Anfang is a California poet, teacher, and artist.
 Her poems have appeared in numerous journals including Rattle, The New Verse News, The MacGuffin, and Spillway.
 She’s won many awards, most recently in the Ina Coolbrith Circle Poetry Contest, The Soul-Making Keats Contest, and the Poets’ Dinner Contest.
 One of her haiku took second place in the San Francisco International Haiku Contest.
 Her poetry collections include Looking Glass Heart (Finishing Line Press, 2016), Road Worrier (Finishing Line Press, 2018), and Xylem Highway (Main Street Rag, 2019).
-Kelsay Books has just released her new chapbook, Finishing School (2023).
+Kelsay Books has published her chapbook, Finishing School in 2023.
+Her latest collection is Rara Avis: for the birds, also from Kelsay Books.
 She’s been nominated for a Best Short Fictions award, Best of the Net, and a Pushcart Prize, as well as for aa AWP-sponsored 2023 George Garrett Award for outstanding community services in literature.
-Anfang is founder and host of the monthly series, Rivertown Poets (established 2013), and a poetry teacher in the schools.
-In addition, she produces a radio program devoted to poetry on KPCA.FM and hosts a YouTube channel called Rivertown Poets.
+Anfang is founder and co-host of the monthly series, Rivertown Poets (established 2013), and a long-time poetry teacher in the schools.
+She hosts a YouTube channel--Rivertown Poets-which features over 100 recorded poetry readings. https://www.youtube.com/channel/UCJGhlRyK54dc7M_fn7fs_CA

 Sample Poems and Poetry Collections